BioData-Club/ghpages-rtd/docs/glossary.md

 The Git process of copying a repository's contents and its history into a local (on your own computer) folder for usage.

+## Commit

+A Git process to save changes into your Git log/history.

 ## Documentation

 A set of descriptions, instructions, and/or paragraphs used to describe a project's usage, installation, or other utility about the project.